Charles Bronson (prisoner): 1987–1999

 Bronson was taken from Belmarsh to Wakefield, where he spent 40 days naked in isolation.
-He was transferred to Hull in November, where he spent a number of months without incident before he took deputy governor Adrian Wallace hostage on Easter Monday 1994.
+He was transferred to Hull in November, where he spent a number of months without incident.
+He took deputy governor Adrian Wallace hostage on Easter Monday 1994.
 He was overpowered by guards, and was transferred to Leicester.
 He was returned to Wakefield, where he was confined to what was known as the "Hannibal Cage", previously occupied by Robert Maudsley.
 While there, prison officers Mick O'Hagan and Alan Jarvis encouraged Bronson to take up art, and he began to concentrate on cartooning.

 His father died in September 1994, during a period when Bronson was in constant solitary confinement and was moved almost weekly.
 He attacked the governor at High Down, who had felt safe enough to visit Bronson on his own, telling his prison officers that "he's okay with me".
-At Lincoln, he was allowed to spend time with children with Down syndrome; he was taken out of solitary and placed back on the prison wings after getting along well with the children.
-He was returned to isolation after returning from 30-minutes' exercise 30 minutes late.
+At Lincoln, he was allowed to spend time with children with Down syndrome.
+He was taken out of solitary and placed back on the prison wings after getting along well with the children.
+He was returned to isolation after returning from 30-minutes' exercise, 30 minutes late.

 In April 1996, he was sent back to Belmarsh after taking a doctor hostage at Birmingham.
 Five months later, an Iraqi hijacker bumped into him in the canteen and did not apologise.
 After a long period of brooding, Bronson took two other Iraqi hijackers, along with another inmate named Jason Greasley, hostage in a cell.
 By his own admission, he was "losing it badly" and ranted about his dead father, saying that any "funny business" would result in him "snapping necks".
 He sang and laughed and forced the Iraqis to tickle his feet and call him 'General'.

 He demanded a plane to take him to Libya, two Uzi sub-machine guns, 5,000 rounds of ammunition, and an axe.
 He released Greasley, but began chanting "I want ice cream".
 He felt guilty after hitting one of the hostages with a metal tray and therefore insisted the same hostage hit him over the head four times so as to call it 'quits'.
 He slashed himself four times with a safety razor, but agreed to release the hostages and walk back to the segregation unit.
-Another seven years were added to his sentence, though this was reduced to five on appeal.
+Another seven years were added to his sentence.
+This was reduced to five years on appeal.